mnot/I-D/httpbis-retry/draft.md

 In implementations, clients have been observed to retry requests in a number of circumstances.

-_Note: If you have relevant information about these or other implementations (open or closed), please get in touch._
+_Note: This section is intended to inform the discussion, not to be published as a standard.
+If you have relevant information about these or other implementations (open or closed), please get in touch._

 ## Squid